The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

 ie. The output of the first command acts as input to the second command and the output of the second to another command is connected via a pipe.

 Here, the output of command1 is input to command2, and the output of command2 acts as input to command.
-Then the result is displayed at the console because there are no more commands in the pipeline.
+Then the result is displayed in the console because there are no more commands in the pipeline.

 This will list all the processes and then all the processes are sorted by CPU usage in ascending order and the last 5 records of the process will be taken.
 This diagram depicts the top five processes that consume the most resources.